Mr-Jack-Black/Jack-Preprocess/README.md

 v0.5-alpha (6.10.2025): Fixed problem where system messages were not removed

 ## Known Bugs
-1. If there would be multiple system messages "<SYSTEM>" the regular expressions fail to remove them.
+1. If there would be multiple system messages the regular expressions fail to remove them.
 Current solution is to make sure that there is only one.
 2. Questions for AI #ask/#asking work but robustness is not guaranteed.
 These need work.

 ## Key Features